owncloud/ocis/services/webfinger/README.md

 A client can discover various endpoints by making a `GET` request to `https://drive.ocis.test/.well-known/webfinger?resource=acct%3Aeinstein%40cloud.ocis.test`.

-He will get a response like
+It will get a response like
 ```
 {
     "subject": "acct:einstein@drive.ocis.test",